-This includes prescribing, administering, dispensing, ordering, monitoring, and/or managing all FDA approved medications used for MAT to treat opioid, alcohol and other substance use disorders.
+This service consists of psychiatrists prescribing, administering, dispensing, ordering, monitoring, and/or managing all FDA approved medications used for MAT to treat opioid, alcohol and other substance use disorders.
 MAT may be provided in clinical or non-clinical settings and can be delivered as a standalone service or as a service delivered as part of a level of care.